grafana/tempo/docs/tempo/website/setup/linux.md

 In the following configuration, Tempo options are altered to only listen to the OTLP gRPC and HTTP protocols.
 By default, Tempo listens for all compatible protocols.
-The extended instructions for installing the TNS application and Grafana Agent to verify that Tempo is receiving traces relies on the default Jaeger port being available, hence disabling listening on that port in GET for a single Linux node.
+The extended instructions for installing the TNS application and Grafana Agent to verify that Tempo is receiving traces relies on the default Jaeger port being available, hence disabling listening on that port in Tempo for a single Linux node.

 ```yaml
 multitenancy_enabled: true